-If you’ve purchased your new blender and have no idea what to do with it, then you’re in for a good surprise with these top ninja blender recipes for FAST, EASY snacks and meals.
+Have you purchased a new blender and have no idea what to do with it?
+If so, you’re in for a great surprise with these top ninja blender recipes for FAST, EASY snacks and meals.

-You’re Nutri Ninja is indeed a versatile kitchen gadget, and you will be utterly surprised and amazed when you see just how many different and healthy recipes you can achieve with it.
+You’re Nutri Ninja (or any high speed blender) is indeed a versatile kitchen gadget.
+You will be utterly surprised and amazed when you see just how many different, healthy recipes you can achieve with it.

-All of the recipes in this post are 100% plant based, mostly raw and completely healthy, and they all taste great!
+All of the recipes in this post are mostly whole foods plant based, mostly raw, completely healthy and they all taste great.

-Why you need a blender in your life
+Why you need a high speed blender in your life

 A good quality blender is an essential item in your kitchen.
 Good quality doesn’t necessarily have to break the bank in the blender world.
-Just don’t buy the cheapest, because those blades will buckle under the pressure of frozen fruits, veggies and sometimes ice-cubes (I’ve sent a couple of blenders to an early grave this way myself).
+Just don’t buy the cheapest.
+Cheap blades will buckle under the pressure of frozen fruits, veggies and sometimes ice-cubes (I’ve sent a couple of blenders to an early grave this way myself).

-Before we go on onto your Nutri Ninja recipes, be aware that you should never add big chunks of anything frozen into any blender, no matter how high quality.
+Before we go on onto your Nutri Ninja recipes, be aware that you should never add big chunks of anything frozen into any blender, no matter how high quality the blender is.
 Make sure you don’t add anything bigger than your average, thick slice of banana.

 This post contains affiliate links of which I make a small commission at no extra cost to you should you make a purchase.
 This helps to keep my website afloat and me blogging, bringing you great advice and plant based tips.

 Ninja Blender Recipes

 1. NICE-CREAM BOWLS